 With our student accommodation halls at capacity, the University remains deeply committed to delivering a distinctive, Aotearoa New Zealand, end-to-end student experience, the key to our core value of manaakitaka.
 Our ability to nurture our students' mental and physical wellbeing, while supporting them to realise their educational goals is unique.
-This is an attribute that is consistently reflected in our student retention rates, our high student satisfaction levels and our outstanding graduate employment rates.
+An attribute that is consistently reflected in our student retention rates, our high student satisfaction levels and our outstanding graduate employment rates.

-The Lincoln University campus, already widely celebrated for its facilities, further advanced in 2023 with the completion of our flagship science facility, Waimarie.
+The Lincoln University campus, already widely celebrated for its facilities, further advanced in 2023 with the completion of our flagship science facility.
+Waimarie.
 The construction project for Waimarie wrapped up on time and on budget mid-year.
-An intimate and low-key internal event marking the opening of Waimarie's teaching block in July preceded a formal public opening ceremony on 27 September, where then-Agriculture Minister Hon Damien O'Connor cut the ceremonial ribbon.

-Waimarie is co-located with Tuhiraki, AgResearch's new science facility, which also opened in September.
-The space between the two buildings is presided over by Pouākai, an artwork of great presence sculpted by Piri Cowie (Nō Kāi Tahu, Ngāpuhi, Ngāti Kahu) and inspired by the Pou tradition of the mana whenua, which marks the shared landscape as a place where the people of today will set a template for tomorrow.
+An intimate and low-key internal event marking the opening of Waimarie's teaching block in July preceded a formal public opening ceremony on 27 September, where then-Agriculture Minister Hon Damien O'Connor cut the ceremonial ribbon space between the two buildings is presided over by Pouākai, an artwork of great presence sculpted by Piri Cowie (Nō Kāi Tahu, Ngāpuhi, Ngāti Kahu) and inspired by the Pou tradition of the mana whenua, which marks the shared landscape as a place where the people of today will set a template